pir4cy/pir4cy-web/src/content/htb/Puppy.md

 - Mortal Account - `steph.cooper:ChefSteph2025!`
 - Admin Account - `steph.cooper_adm`

+There might be stored credentials on the machine itself.
 With our current terminal access, we can move on to attempting to searches for DPAPI credentials.
 If we can get the credentials and master key, we can attempt to decrypt and get plaintext credentials to move further.

 ### Grabbing DPAPI Master Key